-A note on why this grant is larger than others we’ve made in this focus area
+A note on why this grant is larger than others we’ve recommended in this focus area

 - As we’ve written previously, we consider this cause to be an outstanding one, and we are generally willing to invest a lot for a relatively small chance of very large impact.